espocrm/documentation/docs/administration/web-to-lead.md

 A confirmation link will be added automatically if you haven’t inserted a placeholder in the email template.

-Note: When sending empty values (for Varchar, URL, Email, Phone fields), use *null* rather than an empty strings.
+Note: When sending empty values (for Varchar, URL, Email, Phone fields), use *null* rather than an empty string.

 ## Posting API request